MONEY LAUNDERING

 The 85-hour-long trial took place in April, almost exactly eight years after the Panama Papers investigation was first published, and included a cast of three prosecutors and 18 defense lawyers.
 The judge heard from 27 witnesses and saw the presentation of more than 50 pieces of evidence, La Prensa reported.

-While Marquínez originally had a term of 30 working days to issue a sentence, the Panamanian judicial code allowed her an extra day for every hundred pages on file.
+While Marquínez originally had a term of 30 working days to issue a ruling, the Panamanian judicial code allowed her an extra day for every hundred pages on file.
 A representative of the court told ICIJ more than 300,000 pages were filed — which, in theory, meant the judgment could have taken as much as 23 years, per Panamanian law.

 The prosecution had requested the maximum sentence for Jurgen Mossack, the now-deceased Ramón Fonseca Mora, Dick Brauer, Axel Gauster and Hans Joachin Kohlsdorf, as perpetrators of money laundering, La Prensa reported.
 Fifteen others were charged as primary accomplices and five as secondary accomplices.
 The prosecution requested an acquittal for three others: Reyna Chong, Itzel Fuentes and Zacgary Lundgren, La Prensa reported.